What is the Colorado Society of CPAs (COCPA) and what does it do?

 The COCPA office and education center is located in southeast Denver.
 The address is 7887 E. Belleview Ave., Suite 200, Englewood, CO 80111.
 The general location is at the intersection of I-25 and Belleview Avenue.
 For a map and detailed directions, go to Location & Contact Info.

-Check-in for most classes begins at 8:00 a.m., and most full-day classes run from 8:30 a.m. to 4:30 p.m.
+Check-in for most classes begins 30 minutes prior to class start time, and most full-day classes run from 8:30 a.m. to 4:30 p.m.
 Specific course times are indicated in the website course catalog.
+Refer to the online course catalog for detailed course descriptions.
+Alternatively, QuickSearch provides a brief description of the up-coming courses in the current CPE season

 What hotels are near the COCPA office?